Available for collaborations & speaking

 UQ-Bio Website

-I'm open to collaborations, speaking invitations, and opportunities in computational biology and bioinformatics.
-Feel free to reach out.
+Open to collaborations, speaking invitations, and opportunities in computational biology and bioinformatics.